 Workflow Management vs. Project Management

-Workflow management and project management may share a number of similarities, but they’re different.
+Workflow management and project management may share many similarities, but they’re different.

-Workflow management is a part of business process management (BPM).
+Workflow management is a part of business project management (BPM).
 It involves managing the various workflows in your business and making them more efficient.

-Workflow management practices are applied to processes that get performed repeatedly, like onboarding new hires and processing sales orders.
+Workflow management practices are typically applied to activities that get repeated often, like onboarding new hires and processing sales orders.

-Project management involves planning and coordinating resources to deliver a one-time project (e.g., developing a new product, launching a campaign, etc.).
+Project management is the bigger picture side of things.
+It involves planning and coordinating resources to deliver a one-time project (e.g., developing a new product, launching a campaign, etc.).

 Workflow management and project management focus on different outcomes.
 But they’re not entirely separate from each other.